JamesThomasEdwards/transform-errors/README.md

 ## Test -> Mocha

-There are two additional test included in the solution folder -> test.js file
+There are 3 test, the original one given and 2 additional test added.
+Please see the solution folder -> test.js file.

 ### To Run Test

 1. ``` npm run test ```

-## Brief
+## Brief -> Approach

 I decided to break up this problem into several functions.
-Besides the first 3 which are responsible for taking in the error message + multiple arguments, constructing the transformed Map, and removing duplicates, the others either take in a Map or List and act as iterators with the expection of List which concatenates error messages on non-nested request.
+The first are more of the core functions, that are responsible for taking in the error message and transforming it.
+The others either take in a Map or List and essentially act as iterators.
+Please see function list below.

-### Core functions - takes in error message + key parameters
+### Core functions - takes in the error message + key parameters and tansforms the errors

 * concatenateErrorMessages - takes in error Map and additional arguments
 * createNewErrorMap - constructs the new Map